Snake Plant Care 101

-Native to western Africa and varying in height from 6 inches to 8 feet, snake plant rosettes grow from rhizomes.
-They typically shoot straight up with stiff blade-like foliage in tall cultivars, while shorter “bird’s-nest” varieties relax a bit with more tongue-like and flaring leaves.
+Native to tropical West Africa and growing anywhere from 6 inches to 8 feet tall, snake plant rosettes grow from rhizomes.
+They typically shoot straight up with stiff blade-like foliage in tall cultivars, while shorter “bird’s-nest” snake plant varieties have more relaxed, flaring leaves.

-Although a mature specimen occasionally produces stalks of spidery and fragrant greenish-white blooms—usually in spring—those are rare on indoor plants.
-So, snake plants generally are grown for their striking foliage, which usually is green with white, cream, or yellow edgings, bands, and/or mottling.
+Although mature specimens occasionally produce stalks of spidery and fragrant greenish-white blooms—usually in spring—those flowers are rare on indoor plants.
+Snake plants are generally grown for their striking foliage, which is usually green with white, cream, or yellow variegation and edging.

-- ‘Golden Hahnii’: Golden bird’s nest snake plant grows to 8 inches with yellow-edged and yellow-variegated green leaves in an upright rosette.
+- D. trifasciata ‘Golden Hahnii’: Golden bird’s nest snake plant grows up to 8 inches tall with yellow-edged, yellow-variegated green leaves in an upright rosette.

-- ‘Laurentii’: Probably the most popular variegated snake plant, goldband snake plant can reach 4 feet high with its slender green spears marked with gray-green variegation and yellow edges.
+- D. trifasciata ‘Laurentii’: Probably the most popular variegated snake plant, goldband snake plant can reach a height of 4 feet, and its slender green spears are marked with gray-green variegation and yellow edges.

-- ‘Silver Hahnii’: Silver bird’s nest snake plant grows to about 1 foot tall; its pale green leaves are lightly outlined with dark green and smudged with horizontal green markings.
+- D. trifasciata ‘Silver Hahnii’: Silver bird’s nest snake plant grows up to about 1 foot tall; its pale green leaves are lightly outlined with dark green and smudged with horizontal green markings.

-One of the few things likely to kill snake plant is constant sogginess.
-To prevent that, especially if you have a tendency to overwater plants, fill the snake plant container with a fast-draining cactus potting mix.
-Alternatively, combine one part cactus soil with one part standard potting soil, since the latter—if used on its own—might be too soft and fluffy to hold the taller cultivars of this plant upright and will hold on to more water.
+For most gardeners, the best snake plant soil will be fast-draining cactus potting mix.
+This types of soil helps prevent one of the few things liable to actually kill a snake plant: constant sogginess.
+If this kind of soil is not available to you, try combining one part cactus soil with one part standard potting soil, since the latter might be too soft and fluffy to hold the taller snake plant cultivars of this plant upright on its own, and it will hold more water.

-As for a snake plant pot, a heavy terra-cotta or ceramic pot, wider than it is high, also could help keep your plant periscoping (the snaky term for standing up).
-Or you can add a layer of gravel to the bottom of a plastic pot to provide more weight and prevent the container from tipping.
+As for a snake plant pot, a wide terra-cotta or ceramic pot can also help keep your plant’s foliage periscoping, or standing up.
+Another option is to add a layer of gravel to the bottom of a plastic pot for extra weight and protection against tipping.
 Just make sure that the container you choose has drainage holes to prevent water from building up around your plant’s roots.